josephhaenel/Reddit-Destroyer/README.md

 - Webdriver-Manager v4.0.0

-**Do not close the Firefox window until it closes itself** *The name stopped working due to a reddit update, but it isn't required for the project anyway*
+**Do not close the Firefox window until it closes itself**

 *Made by **Joseph Haenel** for CS 325 @SIUE*